Mistralys/application-framework/docs/Documentation.md

 ### Links and URLs

 Generating links to admin screens should be delegated to the according data types.
-For example, to get the URL to edit a mailing's setting, one must ask the mailing.
-The same goes for all known data types in the Maileditor.
+For example, to get the URL to edit a prpduct's setting, one must ask the product.
+The same goes for all known data types in the application.

 - Collections: Fetch the URL to the overview, or other collection-level screens.
 - Records: Fetch URLs to the available screens.

 Examples:

-- `Maileditor_Mails::getAdminListURL()` - URL to the mailings overview.
+- `AppName_Products::getAdminListURL()` - URL to the products overview.
-- `Maileditor_Mails_Mail::getAdminEditStatusURL()` - URL to the status screen of the mailing.
+- `AppName_Proucts_Product::getAdminEditStatusURL()` - URL to the status screen of the product.

 # Application UI